Via Ferrata around Italy’s Lake Garda

 Raining day options

-VF is a highly dry weather dependent activity, fortunately, there are so many wonderful destinations around Lake Garda for raining days.
+VF is a highly dry weather-dependent activity, fortunately, there are so many wonderful destinations around Lake Garda for rainy days.
 We visited Verona for its ancient Arena, wonderful churches and Juliet’s House.
-The other day we drove around the pretty lake towns like Sirmione, Peschiera del Garda and Valeggio Sul Mincio for its unbelievable tortellini.
+The other day we drove around the pretty lake towns like Sirmione, Peschiera del Garda and Valeggio Sul Mincio for their unbelievable tortellini.
 For more relaxing options there are many excellent vineyards and thermals to explore further.